HTC Evo 4G+

 HTC EVO 4G+ (codenamed HTC Rider) is an Android smartphone developed by HTC Corporation, released exclusively in South Korea through Korea Telecom in 2011.
 A variation of HTC Evo 3D, the device is distinguished by its single 8 MP rear camera, which means all the 3D specificities are gone, and is running on Korea Telecom's WiBro network.

 History

 The phone is compatible with Korea Telecom's WiBro network, however, unlike its predecessor HTC Evo 4G, it is a GSM/UTMS cellphone.
 It was Korea's first 4G smartphone.
 The phone was launched to the public via a HTC EVO 4G+ experience space in the Gangnam Station underground shopping mall.

 It is also known as HTC Rider, which is similar to HTC Raider, an LTE enabled device.

 Features

 Processor

 The Evo 4G+ uses a Snapdragon S3 chipset with a dual core 1.2 GHz processor, and includes 1 GB of RAM.

 Screen

-The Evo 4G+ has a 4.3 inch qHD screen with Super LCD display.
+The Evo 4G+ has a 4.3 inch qHD screen with Super LCD.